tom600x/AzureDevOpsRepoDownload/README.md

 # AzureDevOpsRepoDownload
-This repository has a power shell script that can be used to download all repositories from an Azure DevOps Project.
+This repository has a power shell script that can be used to download all repositories from an Azure DevOps Project including the TFVC repository.